uaraven/brkng-change/doc/detections.md

 ### Extra points

 - Field
-    - [ ] Type changed to subclass of previous one
+    - [x] Type changed to subclass of previous one
 - Method
-    - [ ] Return type changed to subclass of previous one
+    - [x] Return type changed to subclass of previous one
-    - [ ] Parameter type changed to superclass of previous one
+    - [ ] Parameter type changed to superclass of previous one - this is not detected as change in signature causes method added/removed detection
 - Class
-    - [ ] Super class changed to subclass of previous one
+    - [x] Super class changed to subclass of previous one